Nextgen-developers/TypePick-PHP-Query-Builder/README.md

 # TypePick Query Builder
- Basic class for query management.
+ Basic and simple class for query management.

 <pre>
 $queryBuilder = new tpQuery();